Megan Rapinoe: 2009–2011: Women's Professional Soccer

-In December 2010, Rapinoe signed with expansion team Philadelphia Independence after the Chicago Red Stars ceased operations.
-She appeared in four games and scored one goal before being traded to MagicJack (formerly Washington Freedom) while she was in Germany for the 2011 FIFA Women's World Cup.
-It was reported that the "cash considerations" involved in the transfer were $100,000.
-The average salary for a female player in the league was $25,000.
-Rapinoe scored two goals in her eight regular-season appearances for MagicJack helping the team finish third in the league standings and secure a spot in the playoffs.
-During the team's semi-final match against the Boston Breakers on August 17, 2011, Rapinoe scored in the 61st minute solidifying the team's 3–1 win and advancement to the championship final.
-MagicJack was later defeated 2–0 by the Philadelphia Independence in the final.
-On October 25, 2011, the WPS voted to terminate the MagicJack franchise, leaving Rapinoe and many other players as free agents for the 2012 season.
-The league suspended operations in early 2012.

-Sydney FC and Seattle Sounders, 2011–2012
+2011–2012: Sydney FC and Seattle Sounders

-In October 2011, Rapinoe signed with Australian W-League team Sydney FC as a guest player for two games.
-In her second game against Melbourne Victory, she scored with seven minutes remaining to seal three points for Sydney.
-The win was the first for Sydney during the 2011–12 season.
-Sydney FC went on to finish third in the regular season and advanced to the playoffs where they were defeated by Brisbane Roar in penalty kicks.

-During the summer of 2012, Rapinoe joined fellow national team members Hope Solo, Sydney Leroux, Alex Morgan and Stephanie Cox to play with the Seattle Sounders Women in between camps with the national team as they prepared for the 2012 Summer Olympics.
-Of the signing, Sounders head coach Michelle French said: "Stemming from her leadership and success at the University of Portland, Megan has continued to evolve and grow into one of the most exciting, unpredictable, creative, and flashy players in the women's game."
+In October 2011, Rapinoe signed with the Australian W-League team Sydney FC as a guest player for two games.
+In her second game against Melbourne Victory, she scored with seven minutes remaining to secure Sydney's first win of the 2011–12 season.
+During the summer of 2012, Rapinoe and fellow national team members Hope Solo, Sydney Leroux, Alex Morgan and Stephanie Cox played on a limited basis with the Seattle Sounders Women between commitments with the national team as they prepared for the 2012 Summer Olympics.
+Sounders head coach Michelle French described Rapinoe as "one of the most exciting, unpredictable, creative, and flashy players in the women's game."
 Rapinoe made two appearances during the regular season with the team, serving two assists.
-With Rapinoe and her national teammates' presence on the team, the Sounders sold out nine of their ten home matches at the 4,500-capacity Starfire Stadium.
-Average attendance during the 2012 season for the Sounders Women was four times higher than the next closest team.
+With Rapinoe and her national teammates on the team, the Sounders sold out nine of their ten home matches at the 4,500-capacity Starfire Stadium.
+The average attendance for the Sounders during the 2012 season was four times higher than that of the team with the second-highest attendance.